balajisadanala/chronophore/docs/database.rst

 doesn't ever write to this database.
 It must be edited with another application such as `DB Browser for SQLite`_.

-It has the contains the following fields:
+It contains the following fields:

 ================ ===============================================================
 Field Name       Significance